 Startups looking for early-stage investors can look in several places.

-Most commonly, startups get much of their initial investment from friends and family who believe in their idea and want to support the venture.
+In many cases, startups get some or all of their initial investment from friends and family who believe in their idea and want to support the venture.

 High-Net-Worth Individuals